jamestomasino/blog.tomasino.org/content/post/zombie-survival-kit.md

 ### [Hand Axe][]

-If your kit needs to help you out past a day or two, being able to work with the natural resources around you is imperitive.
+If your kit needs to help you out past a day or two, being able to work with the natural resources around you is imperative.
 Chop up some downed branches for a fire.
 Clear a space for your family.
 Make some posts for hanging a trash bag (instant trash bin).
 Be creative and live in outdoor luxury with this.